Who are we?

 This only applies to information you have given us.
 You have the right to ask that we transfer the information you gave us from one organisation to another or give it to you.

 Cogwheel recognises that, on occasion, our clients may wish to exercise their rights under the GDPR and make a Data Subject Access Request in respect of their personal information held by Cogwheel.
-If you wish to make a subject access request, please contact the Head of Counselling.
+If you wish to make a subject access request, please contact the Head of Services.
 Your request will be responded to within one month.
 You will not be charged a fee on request of access to your data.

 What if I am concerned about the way Cogwheel is using my personal information?